keboola/developers-docs/extend/custom-science/index.md

 permalink: /extend/custom-science/
 ---

-## Getting started with Custom Science

 Custom science is an application which allows the end-user to use an arbitrary git repository as a data manipulation tool in his project.
 Custom science application allows the easiest (and somewhat limited) extension of KBC.
 Creating a custom science application requires no interaction from Keboola.
 See the [overview](/extend/) for comparison with other customization options.
-In custom science, all your application has to do is process tables stored input CSV files and produce result tables in CSV files.
+In custom science, all your application has to do is process tables stored input CSV files and produce result tables in [CSV files](/extend/common-interface/).
 We make sure that the CSV files are created in and taken from the right places and we also make sure that your application is executed in it's own isolated environment.

 ## Before you start:
-- You must have a git repository (([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is recommended, although any other host should work as well).
+- You must have a git repository ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is recommended, although any other host should work as well).
 It is easier to start with public repository.
 - It is recommended that you have a KBC project, where you can test your code.
 - Choose your language (currently available are: Python and R).

 ## Creating a simple application

 ### Step 1
 Create main application file in the root of your repository.
-Depending on the language used, this is either **main.py** or **main.R**.
+Depending on the language used, this is either `main.py` or [`main.R`](https://github.com/keboola/docs-custom-science-example-1/blob/master/main.R).
 Here is a minimal example:

 	# read input
 	data <- read.csv("/data/in/tables/source.csv");